Sean-Ash/Media-Manager/README.md

 # Media-Manager
-A c++ windows application to find and delete redundant media files found in a directory for Windows 8.1 OS
+A windows application written in c++ to find and delete redundant media files found in a directory for Windows 8.1

 The program was made using VS community 2015, C++ 14.0, and boost_1_75_0\stage\win32\lib